 Tyre companies reckon that each of us can expect to have a puncture once every five years.
 For many of us that will mean using a sealant and inflation kit.
 However, some cars still come with either full-size or space saver spare wheels.
-And if that’s the case, changing a wheel could be very useful.
-Here’s how you do it in 12 easy steps.
+And if that’s the case, you might have to do a car wheel change.
+Here’s how you do one in easy steps.

 The actual car wheel change part

 Lift the new wheel onto the hub, lining up the holes in the wheel with the screw holes in the hub.
 The wheel probably won’t stay there on its own so rest your foot against the bottom of it if you can while you screw in the bottom nut.

 Tighten all the nuts, first with your fingers, then gently with the wheel brace.

 Lower the jack until the car is resting on the ground again.
 Remove it, then tighten the wheel nuts as much as you can.

 Now the car is on the ground again

 Once you’re happy the wheel is safely located and the nuts are properly done up, replace the wheel brace, jack and damaged wheel/tyre in the boot.
 You can now reload the car.